 The judicial process is adversarial, regardless of whether the process is for: (i) quashing JFTC orders; (ii) quashing the JFTC's decisions made through the JFTC's administrative proceedings under the Antimonopoly Law before the 2015 Amendment; (iii) civil actions for compensation for damages or injunctive relief; or (iv) criminal prosecution.
-The court judges (or administrative judges with regard to the JFTC's administrative proceedings) may hold hearings and examine the investigators/plaintiffs/accused and their witnesses, although an appeal to the Tokyo High Court under the Antimonopoly Law before the 2015 Amendment was subject to the "substantial evidence rules".
+The court judges (or administrative judges with regard to the JFTC's administrative proceedings) may hold hearings where the parties are involved (i.e., plaintiffs and defendants or the JFTC investigators and defendant companies) and may examine their witnesses, although an appeal to the Tokyo High Court under the Antimonopoly Law before the 2015 Amendment was subject to the "substantial evidence rules".